House price index

 Our calculator uses data from the index to give you a guide to the change in value of your property.
 These results are to give you a rough idea of house prices in your area.
 This figure should be treated as a guide only, and won’t be used in any Nationwide mortgage application.

-If you’re a journalist looking for more house price index data or information, or other Nationwide news, please visit our Media Centre.
+If you’re a journalist looking for more house price index data or information, please visit our Media Centre.

 If you have a Nationwide mortgage